RBSC/SFG_Clone/Doc/readme.txt

 -----

 If you are using 74HCT04 chip instead of 74LS04 please make sure you add one additional 47pf capacitor.
 See the 74HCT04_fix.jpg image for capacitor mounting instructions.
+This picture shows how to install the capacitor on board version 1.0.
+Later boards have the special placeholder for the capacitor.

 IMPORTANT!